Vauxhall Grandland SUV - MPG, running costs & CO2

 If your daily commute is 30 miles or less, and you can top-up every night, fuel economy will soar.
 Charging the battery pack can be accomplished with a three-pin plug, but Vauxhall, rather stingily, charges £500 extra for the hardware needed for faster, 7kW home charging, which ‘fills’ the battery in a couple of hours.
 Officially, the PHEV manages fuel economy of up to 192mpg

 All regular petrol and diesel versions of the Grandland cost the standard rate of VED (road tax), with the hybrid models liable for the discounted rate.
 For models that cost above £40,000 (including options and before discounts) you’ll be required to pay the additional surcharge for the first five times you renew the tax.

 The entry-level trim is the cheapest to insure, sitting in group 14 if you choose the diesel and 15 with a petrol engine.
-Elite and Ultimate are the highest, but not by a great deal, with groups of 16-17.
-The Grandland PHEV is slightly more expensive to insure, starting in group 24 in SRi trim These are slightly lower ratings than the Nissan Qashqai, which sits in group 17 with an entry-level petrol engine.
+GS Line and Ultimate are the highest, but not by a great deal, with groups of 16-17.
+The Grandland PHEV is slightly more expensive to insure, starting in group 23 in GS Line trim.
+These are somewhat lower ratings than the Nissan Qashqai, which sits in group 17 with an entry-level petrol engine..